Notice Board

 Melanie Hömberg's study of the economic practices of the female communities, 'Economic Book Keeping in Context', is available on the homepage through a link.
 Almut Breitenbach's publications are listed in the bibliography.

-Three 8-9th C. Irish manuscripts have recently been digitised and the images provided free online.
+Three 8-9th C. Irish manuscripts have recently been digitized, and the images are provided free online.
 The work is part of the Early Irish Manuscripts Project at Trinity College Dublin:

 The Early Irish MS Project is currently digitising the Codex Usserianus Primus (TCD MS 55).
 You can read more about that here.